All or nothing! Time to get epic. How a Track Sprinter conquered Everest

 I’m now 3 days out from the ride.
 All food is back, a celebratory beer has been had, I’m heading to Hurstville Velodrome tonight to continue to spin the legs out.

 I had an ankle reconstruction, I broke my collarbone… I was well rested.

 I was initially working with my Physio at the start of lockdown to get my body functioning.
-From there I passed physio Instructions onto Andy at Cross-fit Sydney to write gym programs to keep my general strength and conditioning at a decent level.
+From there I passed physio Instructions onto Andy at Physio Strength and Conditioning to write gym programs to keep my general strength and conditioning at a decent level.
 I also had Michael Jordan, the Physiological Performance Analyst, from Track Cycling Academy penning ergo sessions for me.
 This kept me from just doing junk k’s and potentially aggravating my injuries.